 We have an obligation to others regardless of age, race, gender, or social class to advocate for their rights as much as for our own.
 And truly, when we advocate for others, we are also advocating for ourselves.
 And as passionate advocates, we become true representations of Christ: loving our brothers and sisters as ourselves.

-Sarah A. Brooks will participate in the intergenerational egalitarians panel at CBE's LA Conference.
+Sarah A. Brooks will participate in an intergenerational egalitarians panel at CBE’s 2015 Conference in LA.